 New research highlighting the dangers for athletes suffering concussions has heightened awareness about the short and potentially long-term affects associated with these brain injuries.

 Here’s how it works.
-Athletes complete a 20-minute, computerized baseline test to evaluate multiple aspects of neurocognitive functioning, including verbal and visual memory, brain processing speed and reaction time.
+Athletes complete a computerized baseline test to evaluate multiple aspects of neurocognitive functioning, including verbal and visual memory, brain processing speed and reaction time.
 If a concussion is suspected during the season, a follow-up test is administered to see if the results have changed from the baseline.
 This comparison helps to diagnose and implement appropriate management of the concussion.
 For athletes where baseline data is unavailable, ImPACT has a database of thousands of non-injured athletes, which can be used for effective evaluation and comparisons.

 “When an athlete is not fully recovered from an initial concussion, they are at greater risk for recurrent, cumulative, and potentially life-threatening consequences of a second concussive injury,” Hudak says.
 “Research reveals that younger athletes recover more slowly than college and professional athletes after a concussion making medical management even more important.”

 Signs and symptoms of a concussion can occur days or even weeks or months following the impact.
 An athlete may experience chronic headaches, fatigue, sleep difficulties, personality changes, dizziness, and deficits in short-term memory and problem solving.